antidude900/ProjectEuler/README.md

 - The third line contains `100`, which is the input for the second test case.

-### Reading the Input
+## Reading the Input

 ![Reading the Input](https://github.com/user-attachments/assets/eb0dcf13-e12d-44be-adc9-bbba45555504)

+The input reading process is as follows:

-- The first line is irrelevant when not importing one Python file into another, and can be ignored.
+- The first line is often irrelevant when not importing one Python file into another and can be ignored.

 - The second line removes leading and trailing whitespaces and stores the number of test cases in the variable `t`.

 - The code then runs a loop `t` times to process each test case.

 Within the loop:
-- The value for each test case is read, stripped, and stored in `n`.
+- Each test case value is read, stripped, and stored in `n`.
-- The function is then called with `n`, returning the solution, which is printed.
+- The function is called with `n`, returning the solution, which is printed.

 (Note: You can customize how input is handled.
 For example, Problem 10 offers a different input format.)

-## Thank You
+## Acknowledgments

 I hope this repository helps you in solving Project Euler problems.
 If you find it helpful, please ⭐ star this repository!